arshak0/organizations-card/README.md

 - Add New Organization
 - Edit and Delete the organization
 - Upload a logo for the organization (on the creating or editing stage)
+- The app's design is adaptive both for the desktop and mobile devices

 # Screenshots from the program